Random fixed points, systemic risk and resilience of heterogeneous financial network: Graphical model and fixed point equations

 \subsection{Aggregate fixed points:}

-We rewrite the fixed point equations in terms of weighted averages and first study the analysis of the aggregate system.
+We rewrite the fixed point equations in terms of weighted averages and first analyze the aggregate system.
 Towards this, define the following random variables, that depend upon real constants $({\bar x}^m_i, x_b)$: and assume for each value of $m \in \{1,2\}$ (see \eqref{Eqn_connections}, \eqref{Eqn_Weights 1}): \\

 {\bf B.3} $|\xi^{m}_i (x, x_b) - \xi^{m}_i (u, u_b) | \le \sigma ( |x- u| + \varsigma|x_b- u_b|)$ with $\sigma \le 1$ and $0 <\varsigma \le 1$.
 Basically we require the following: